 In a year of big blockbusters, the release of ‘yet another’ Terminator film was challenging.
-Our job was to revive anticipation amongst hard-core fans and the general public alike to ensure that the film took its rightful place as THE event movie of the summer.
+Spinnaker’s job was to revive anticipation amongst hard-core fans and the general public alike to ensure that the film took its rightful place as THE movie event of the summer.

 Campaign strategy was two-fold: target hard core Terminator fans early and encourage them to become vocal film advocates; and then closer to release date use attention grabbing techniques and rich media formats to push film content out to a wider audience.

 This duel strategy was a departure from usual theatrical campaigns which tend to concentrate on driving awareness four weeks prior to opening weekend.
 Our view was if you can get the fans talking about the film in a positive way early, they will do the awareness job for you.

 Six months before opening weekend we seeded a T4 game application on Facebook via fan groups.
 The game plunged users into a post-apocalyptic world to fight ‘the machines’ alongside John Connor.
 Progress was rewarded with unseen film footage and visuals of new terminators and a Facebook fanpage connected the application to related news and exclusive content.

 The app encouraged users to play together with friends to win a private screening (and post-release a life size T-600).
 The game also allowed players to bring their friends into battle (via notifications) with progress being regularly updated on their news feed.
 Interaction times on display ads were maximised by incorporating exclusive clips and extended trailers.